-- Encourage Mar Mikhael residents to conduct a "walkability audit" perhaps organized by a future neighborhood council to assess the quality of the neighborhood's sidewalks. - Conduct a GIS survey of the neighborhood to support such an audit, while also combining this survey with a quantitative assessment of several "quality of life" indicators in Mar Mikhael, perhaps with funding from a private foundation and support from a local university. - Create a crowdsourcing website that allows residents to rate their sidewalks and share their ratings with others. - Combine this hard data with local political pressure to encourage city officials to enforce existing sidewalk regulations, prevent real estate developers from overtaking sidewalks, and create and implement a plan for increasing access to sidewalk space more generally in Mar Mikhael.
+- ► Encourage Mar Mikhael residents to conduct a "walkability audit" perhaps organized by a future neighborhood council to assess the quality of the neighborhood's sidewalks. - ► Conduct a GIS survey of the neighborhood to support such an audit, while also combining this survey with a quantitative assessment of several "quality of life" indicators in Mar Mikhael, perhaps with funding from a private foundation and support from a local university. - Create a crowdsourcing website that allows residents to rate their sidewalks and share their ratings with others. - pressure to encourage city officials to enforce existing sidewalk regulations, prevent real estate developers from overtaking sidewalks, and create and implement a plan for increasing access to sidewalk space more generally in Mar Mikhael.